herrhelms/meteor-mailchimp-3/README.md

 start you meteor app with `meteor --settings server/settings.json`

-If you have any questions regarding API Keys or ListIds from MailChimp please take a look at the [MailChimp Knowledge Base](http://kb.mailchimp.com).
+If you have any questions regarding API Keys or ListIds from MailChimp please take a look at the [MailChimp Knowledge Base](http://kb.mailchimp.com) and the [API 3.0 Documentation](http://kb.mailchimp.com/api/).